-Syndromic scoliosis is defined as scoliosis that appears in conjunction with a recognized pediatric syndrome, such as Marfan’s, Ehlers-Danlos, trisomy 21 (Down Syndrome), Prader-Willi, Retts, neurofibromatosis, Noonan, and osteoporosis imperfecta.
+Syndromic scoliosis is defined as scoliosis that appears in conjunction with a recognized pediatric syndrome, such as Marfan’s, Ehlers-Danlos, trisomy 21 (Down Syndrome), Prader-Willi, neurofibromatosis, Noonan, and osteogenesis imperfecta.

 Syndromic scoliosis is typically discovered after the diagnosis of a syndrome.
 When a child is diagnosed with a syndrome known to be associated with scoliosis, it is important that physicians screen for scoliosis.
 The natural history of scoliosis associated with the aforementioned syndromes varies, so the spinal curvature they cause progresses at different rates and requires personalized approaches to treatment.

-Neuromuscular scoliosis is defined as scoliosis caused by a neurologic disorder, such as muscular dystrophy, cerebral palsy, spina bifida, spinal muscular atrophy, or Freidrich’s ataxia.
+Neuromuscular scoliosis is defined as scoliosis caused by a neurologic disorder, such as muscular dystrophy, cerebral palsy, spina bifida, spinal muscular atrophy, Rett syndrome or Freidrich’s ataxia.

 The likelihood of developing neuromuscular scoliosis usually depends on the extent of nerve and muscle involvement of the specific disorder.
 Not all children with a neuromuscular disorder will develop scoliosis, but it is especially common in those who are non-ambulatory and wheelchair-bound.